stanichor/stanichor.github.io/_posts/2025-06-19-empathizing-systemizing-theory.md

 - Attention to Detail
 - Linguistic/Musical Structural Awareness

 Only the first three show large sex differences.
 The others are relatively neutral.
-When systemizing is operationalized in terms of neutral items–such as nature, language, or detail orientation—rather than male-coded items—such as cars, computers, sports, or stocks—the sex bias largely disappears.
+When systemizing is operationalized in terms of neutral items (such as nature, language, or detail orientation) rather than male-coded items (such as cars, computers, sports, or stocks) the sex bias largely disappears.

 These results suggest that the SQ measures domain-specific interests, not domain-general cognitive drives.
 A more domain-neutral test of systemizing would likely show weaker sex differences.